hasselalcala/DaysOfZeroKnowledge/Day01.md

 - Interactive: in this form, the prover, had to perform a serious of actions to convince the verifier of a certain fact.
 However, there is one drawback to this technique: The proof is limited and  transferability, this means that we have to repeat the entire process if we want to convince a new verifier.
 - Non - interactive.
 Allow you to deliver a proof that anyone can verify by themselves, i.e, ZK - SNARK (Succinct Non-interactive Arguments of Knowledge) is used by some cryptocurrencies to protect the privacy of their users.

 That's all for this thread.
 Thank you for reading!
+If you liked this thread, follow me @Hasseru and retweet.

 References
 - https://blog.goodaudience.com/understanding-zero-knowledge-proofs-through-simple-examples-df673f796d99